 Independent Review Panel established to report on the effectiveness of the TACP and make recommendations for change.
 TIU staffing doubled from five to 10 full time employees.

-There are currently no vacancies at the Tennis Integrity Unit.
+There are no current vacancies at the TIU.